 Snow Removal – Requirements

-- Snow shall not be pushed, deposited or left on any public street, sidewalk, park or greenbelt area.
+- Snow shall not be pushed, deposited or left on any public street, sidewalk, park or greenbelt area, unless previously approved by the district.
+Such requests and approval must be in writing from the General Manager.

 - Each property in the community has a designated area which the contractor should use for snow storage.
 If the Contractor does not understand where this area is located they should contact the property owner and/or their property management company.
 If there are still questions/concerns the contractor should contact the District for proper snow storage area and/or proper procedure for snow removal location.